Skip to content

 What Golden Visa routes remain after the real estate closure?

 Since October 2023, residential property is no longer eligible.
 Remaining routes: investment funds (€500K, most popular), company capital (€500K), job creation (10+ jobs), and research/cultural contributions (€250K+).
 Fund investments registered with CMVM are the dominant remaining option.
+Note: Golden Visa holders are now subject to the 10-year citizenship timeline under the 2026 law.

 What is the IFICI tax regime and who qualifies?